cue-lang/cue/doc/contribute.md

 Visit https://review.gerrithub.io/admin/repos/cue-lang/cue, then click "SSH" or "HTTP" depending on which authentication mechanism you configured in step 2.
 Then copy and run the corresponding "Clone" command.
+Make sure not to use "ANONYMOUS HTTP", as that will not work with `git-codereview` command.

 ## Sending a change via GerritHub